cooper/wikifier/doc/blocks.md

 ## History

-Displays a timeline of events in a table.
+Displays a timeline of chronological events in a table.

 ```
 history {